Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Most parents acknowledge that their family is their number one priority.
-It is essential that you are involved in your child's treatment and available to support your child during this difficult time during their stay at Bader 5 at Boston Children's Hospital.
+It is essential that you are involved in your child's treatment and available to support your child during this difficult time during their stay at the Inpatient Psychiatry Service at Boston Children's Hospital.

 We can try to schedule meetings at a time that will be least disruptive to your work schedule.
 Visiting times can be coordinated around family meetings or meals.
 It is also important to plan for time at home with the rest of the family.